-The LMU Gateway Service for international scientists is your first point of contact for questions regarding relocation, such as visas, registration, housing and so on.
+The LMU Gateway Service for international scholars is your first point of contact for questions regarding relocation, such as visas, registration, housing and so on.
 This video from LMU Gateway Service will give you an overview of the preparations for your stay in Munich.
 To contact LMU Gateway, please fill in the registration form.

 If you are a citizen of an EU or EEA (Iceland, Liechtenstein, Norway) country, you do not need a visa or permit to enter Germany.
 You need only a valid passport to enter and reside here.
 However, you will still have to register your residence and obtain a residence permit (the latter only applies if you are staying longer than three months).